 The build queue can be paused manually or automatically.

-Users with the Enable/disable agent permission (included in the Agent Manager role by default) can manually Pause/Resume the Build Queue (since pausing the queue is equivalent to disabling all the agents on the server).
+Users with the Enable/disable agent permission (included in the Agent Manager role by default) can manually pause/resume the build queue (since pausing the queue is equivalent to disabling all agents on the server).
+This action is available in the upper right corner of the Build Queue page.

 The build queue can be paused automatically if the TeamCity Server runs out of disk space.
 The queue will be automatically resumed when sufficient space is available.